 Go to the edit menu and define pattern command.

 Add the fill via the edit menu command or the layer menu new fill content or via the layer styles etc

 You can re-color the random color grid in Photoshop by using adjustments such as color filter / hue and saturation etc and the results will still be pattern (sometimes perhaps better than the original).

 You can also use the Adobe color themes to help set up a nice color scheme for your grid.
 You can also add additional paths on top of the artwork.

 The one on the right is the same as the random color grid above but via the hue and saturation adjustment and saturation reduced.

 You can duplicate the artwork and then scale the grid by 50% and then use blending modes via the layer panel to combine them to create ever more interesting tiles for use in PS.
 You can also use the results of any of the experiments as a possible brush via the edit menu define brush command (though the result will be grayscale).

 Or save the result to a PSD file and then use the artwork as a source for displacement maps

-Or you can just warp the resulting fill and random color grid layer such as on the left
+Or you can just warp the resulting fill and random color grid layer

 I have been mentioning Photoshop patterns but the same artworks can be used in Affinity Designer etc just by saving the item as a PNG and loading that via the various pattern / bitmap features in those apps.